At Anstee Bridge, we offer an alternative learning programme for young people facing emotional challenges causing them to disengage in education.

 Our creative projects are designed to build confidence and increase mental well-being.
 Our emphasis is on raising self-esteem through the process of making work in a medium often new to them.
 They work individually and collectively, building an array of life skills from teamwork to managing budgets.
 Our projects reflect our young people’s growing abilities to express themselves and their opinions.
 The showcase of their work allows them to see that their views are listened to and their work is respected.

-We also offer our young people the opportunity to obtain an Arts Award, to validate the vocations skills they have developed with us.
+We also offer our young people the opportunity to obtain an Arts Award, to validate the vocations skills they have developed with us and to meet a professional in their chosen career.

 We support young people by using creativity to build their confidence and self-esteem.